iterative/dvc.org/static/docs/use-cases/data-registry.md

 directory.

 There are a few possible problems with the way this dataset is stored (as 2 parts, in compressed archives).
-One is that dataset partitioning is complicated.
-It can cause data duplication and other hurdles, so it's best to avoid.
+One is that dataset partitioning is an unnecessary complication in this case; It can cause data duplication and other hurdles.
 Another issue is that storing file archives requires the extra steps of bundling and extracting them.
 The data compression also raises questions in this approach.
+Most importantly, both files are parts of the same dataset, however they are tracked by 2 different DVC-files, instead of as 2 versions of the same one, as we'll explain next.

 ## Example: Better dataset versioning